heshanfu/enigmatic-mouse/README.md

 we recommend that you build and side-load the application yourself.
 This ensures that a rogue version published to the Play store won't steal all your passwords.

+Requires SDK26 (can probably be build with lower API levels too.)

 # Features
 - application is protected by fingerprint authentication.
 - securely store passwords encrypted within Realm.